justinjiajia/bigdata_lab_2025/lab_4_hadoop_streaming.md

 sh data_prep.sh
 ```

+This allows you to do all the local and HDFS file system operations in one go.

-You can use a HDFS filesystem checking utility to get a file's block report, e.g.,
+Then, you can use a HDFS filesystem checking utility to get a file's block report, e.g.,

 ```shell
 $ hdfs fsck /<Your ITSC Account>/data/nytimes.txt -files -blocks -locations